th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 The `th2-infra-mgr` component monitors the `th2-infra-schema` repository and updates it according to the user's actions in the `th2-infra-editor` GUI.
-To make it possible, it is required that the `th2-infra-mgr` component is granted SSH access with the written permissions.
+To make it possible, it is required that the `th2-infra-mgr` component is granted SSH access with the write permissions.

 Different Git systems have different mechanisms for accessing the repository.
-So your next actions depend on the system where your th2-infra-schema is published.
+So, your next actions depend on the system where your th2-infra-schema is published.

 ### GitHub

-Due to the [improvements in Git protocol security](https://github.blog/2021-09-01-improving-git-protocol-security-github/) on GitHub, keys supported in SSH underwent the changes.
-These changes affected th2 SSH connections to the GitHub repositories.
+Due to the [improvements in Git protocol security](https://github.blog/2021-09-01-improving-git-protocol-security-github/) on GitHub, keys supported in SSH underwent some changes.
+These changes affected th2 SSH connections with the GitHub repositories.
-SSH keys generated with the RSA algorithm are no longer accepted when uploaded to GitHub after March 16, 2022.
+SSH keys generated with the RSA algorithm are no longer accepted when uploaded to GitHub starting from March 16, 2022.
 Keys uploaded before this date will continue to work.

 The GitHub repositories can be accessed via personal access tokens.
-In case you cannot use a token, update your th2 version to use the ssh connection.
+In case you cannot use a token, update your th2 version to use the SSH connection.

 <recommendations :items="tokens_link" ></recommendations>

-It is required to grant permissions from `repo` scope.
+You need to grant permissions from `repo` scope.
 Other permissions are not needed.

 ![Token permissions](/img/getting-started/install-th2/gh-token-permissions.png)

-You will need generated token once in the next step.
+You will need a generated token once in the next step.
 Save the token as the environment variable:

 ```shell
 TOKEN=<token>